Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/moveit_file_descriptions.md

 **demo.launch**

-Single launch file for all MoveIt and Niryo requirements for pick and place tutorial.
+Single launch file for all MoveIt and Niryo requirements for the pick-and-place tutorial.

 - Loads `niryo_one_base.launch` while passing in `urdf_without_meshes` argument set to false
 - Loads `controllers.launch` with `simulation_mode` set to true